b1uec0in/dx/README.md

 always prints counts of field and method.

 ## vs. Android Studio APK Analyzer
-You can see method references of classes.dex on "Build - Analyze APK" menu.
+You can see method references of classes.dex on "Build - Analyze APK" menu.<br/>
 But, this is not available when build fails.

 ## Output sample